juanchiscol/juanchiscol/README.md

 ## 👨‍💻 About Me

-**Bachelor’s Degree in Systems and Computer Engineering | Full Stack Web/Mobile Developer | Database Management & Server Deployment**
+**Systems and Computer Engineer | Full Stack Web/Mobile Developer | Database Management & Server Deployment**

 🔭 Currently working on AI-powered automation workflows with n8n
 💻 Experienced in designing, developing, and deploying scalable web and mobile applications